The Full Competitor PPC Analysis Guide: + 5 Top Tools in 2025

 1. Bestever: Best for AI-powered creative analysis

-- What it does: Bestever analyzes ad creatives to show why top-performing ads work.
+• What it does: Bestever analyzes competitor ad creatives to show why they work.
 It looks at visual layout, color use, messaging, and emotional triggers to explain what drives clicks and conversions.

-- Who it’s for: Advertisers, agencies, or in-house teams who want to understand how creative impacts performance.
+• Who it’s for: Advertisers, agencies, and in-house teams that want to understand how creative decisions impact PPC performance.

 Key features